Samuel-de-Oliveira/CanUseTimer/README.md

 if you use Linux or MacOS not is required to install, if you don't have in Windows you can install in the [Python's official website](https://www.python.org/downloads/) and download the [.zip file](https://github.com/Samuel-de-Oliveira/CanUseTimer-Terminal/archive/refs/heads/main.zip) or clone repository.
-The program have an installer only for Linux, more installer will come soon
+The program have an installer only for Linux, more installers will come soon.

 After install and open you need to press numbers and enter to do anything to program the numbers are: